BcnRust/devbcn-workshop/docs/src/backend/11_watch_mode.md

 # Watch Mode

-You may we thinking that it would be nice to have a way to **automatically restart the backend when you make changes to the code**.
+You may be thinking that it would be nice to have a way to **automatically restart the backend when you make changes to the code**.

 Well, you're in luck!
 Enter [cargo-watch](https://github.com/watchexec/cargo-watch).